 From construction to agriculture and mining, heavy machine manufacturers face many challenges in product design, manufacture, assembly, and operation.
-The goal is to deliver safer, cleaner, and more productive equipment – and do so within defined budgets and within set lead times.
+The goal is to deliver safer, cleaner, and more productive equipment – and do so with applying sustainble development practices, within defined budgets and within set lead times.

 One of the biggest challenges Heavy Machine OEMs might face is reliably predicting the effectiveness of their products.
 Most would agree the best way to test their machine is by using the product in the field.
 Unfortunately, this is impractical; no one can wait until the product is being field-tested to make the engineering decisions that influence product performance.
 On the other hand, others might argue that testing under intended use conditions is the only way to test the machine’s capabilities.
 The problem with that approach is that it drastically delays delivery as physical prototypes go through several rounds of improvements, re-engineering, modification, and re-testing.
 And, of course, delivering a product without any real-world validation of predicted performance isn’t an option.

 The question then becomes ‘what is a happy medium’?
 In this blog, we will introduce ways that you can ensure delivery of optimally designed, high performing machines while sticking to your budget and delivery times.
 For a more in-depth look at each of these topics, join us for our upcoming webinar series: Digitalization of the Heavy Industry.